The Pirates of Penzance

 Director: Caroline Schwiebert

-Musical Director: TBA soon
+Musical Director: Mak Kastelic

 The Pirates of Penzance is an absurd comic opera by Gilbert and Sullivan which premiered in NYC in 1879!
 The story follows Frederic, a young man who was mistakenly apprenticed to a band of pirates instead of a pilot.
 On his 21st birthday, he leaves the pirates to become a law-abiding citizen, but falls in love with Mabel, the daughter of Major-General Stanley.
 A series of comical events ensues, including the discovery that Frederic's birthday only occurs in a leap year, meaning he must remain an apprentice for another 63 years.
 The opera ends with the pirates surrendering to the police and everyone, except the Major-General, living happily ever after.